open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 ---
 title: "Logs"
 description: >-
-  A log is a timestamped text record, either structured (recommended) or unstructured, with metadata.
+  A **log** is a timestamped text record, either structured (recommended) or unstructured, with metadata.
 weight: 3
 ---

-A **log** is a timestamped text record, either structured (recommended) or unstructured, with metadata.
 While logs are an independent data source, they may also be attached to spans.
 In OpenTelemetry, any data that is not part of a distributed trace or a metric is a log.
 For example, _events_ are a specific type of log.
 Logs are often used to determine the root cause of an issue and